hiranp/Potato/README.md

 At this point, you will need to wait up to 24hrs or find another way to trigger this update.

+If your network has a DNS entry for "WPAD" already, you can try "-disable_exhaust false".
+This should cause the DNS lookup to fail and it should fallback to NBNS.
+We've tested this a couple times and had it work

 ###Mitigations